 Virtual Network Name, Virtual Network Resource Group Name and Subnet name: by default the VM does not belong to any virtual network, you can provide one if you want the VM to be in a virtual network for network security.
 Please be noted the virtual network must exist.

 Make VM agent IP private: by default the plugin will create a public IP for the VM so it's public accessible on internet.
 Check this option if you don't want the public IP to be created.

-Make VM agent IP private can make the VM more secure, but if you configured to use SSH to launch agent, Jenkins master needs to be able to access the VM.
+Make VM agent IP private can make the VM more secure, but if you configured to use SSH to launch agent, Jenkins controller needs to be able to access the VM.
 So in this case you need to also specify virtual network and subnet name so the agent and Jenkins master are in the same subnet.

 Network Security Group Name: add the VM to a network security group.

 Number of Executors: specify the number concurrent builds that a VM agent can run at the same time.